Nuosis/invoice_line_cost_detection/docs/USER_FLOWS.md

 ## Flow Descriptions

 ### Primary User Flow
 The main workflow for invoice processing using the modern CLI system with comprehensive parts-based validation and interactive discovery features.
+Now supports both single file and folder processing.

 ### Advanced User Flow
 The comprehensive workflow for parts-based validation with interactive discovery, representing the full feature set of the modern CLI system.
+Includes support for processing individual PDF files or entire folders.

 ### Database Management Flow
 Comprehensive workflow for managing the parts database, including adding, updating, importing, and maintaining parts data through the modern CLI interface.